Objectivco/WP-Skeleton-Lite/README.md

 Alright, developer.
 Sitting there.
 So smug.
 So confident.
 Thinking about how smart you must look.

 This is a composer driven project skeleton.
 So this is the general setup:
-1. Fork this repository to a new private repository.
+1. Fork this repository to a new repository.
 2. Replace instances of example.app in `composer.json` with your local dev domain.
 3. Run `composer install`
 4. Copy `local-config-sample.php` to `local-config.php` and update with your DB credentials / information.
 Also replace `example.app` in this file.